KEC22/Sale-Predictions/README.md

 # Sale-Predictions
-To predict profitability of the potential new products through comparing similarities and attributes between the existing products and potential new products.
+To predict profitability of potential new products through comparing similarities and attributes between existing products and potential new products.